 All of them!
 It’s no wonder the Canaries were once known as the Fortunate Isles; this volcanic archipelago of 7 islands off southwest Morocco is a near-perfect holiday destination.
 There’s a subtropical climate with year-round sunshine, and a host of natural attractions: beautiful coastlines, national parks, and lush topiary.
-Families come for the glorious beaches and great-value accommodation, plus there’s no jetlag as you’re on European time.
+Families come for the glorious beaches and great-value family-friendly hotels, plus there’s no jetlag as you’re on European time.
 Each island has its own USP – which will you take your kids to?

 The ‘Island of Eternal Spring’, Tenerife is the largest and most touristy of the Canaries, and served by the most flights.
 While some of the island has been over-developed (in the south), half is protected for its astonishing biodiversity across 6 different vegetation zones and many ravines and valleys.
 In the middle, UNESCO-listed Teide National Park holds Spain’s highest mountain, the Pico del Teide volcano, and an observatory (there’s great stargazing on the Canaries).
 The craggy coastline has plentiful beaches; those in the north have black volcanic sand.

 Families wanting to fly and flop will love apart-hotel Baobab Suites, an immaculate coastal resort only 20 minutes from the international airport.
 It has spacious suites (some with private pools or Jacuzzis), big main pools with splash areas, a sports centre, free kids club and family-friendly eateries.
 A safe, sandy beach is 15 minutes’ walk away (or there’s a shuttle bus), and you’re in the Costa Adeje which has restaurants, shopping and waterparks.